 In 1983 Kiester and Rugas exhibited Shulamith and Mercedes at a cat show in Palm Springs attracting huge attention from other cat fanciers.

 Genetic testing was done by a famous feline geneticist Roy Robertson who determined that the signature trait is the result of a dominant gene.
 Thereafter, selective breeding programs began and the standard for the new breed have been established.

 The newly developed breed was named American Curl and registered by the Cat Fanciers Association in 1986.
 The International Cat Association followed suit and recognized the breed in 1987.

-The American Curl is a medium-sized breed with a well-balanced body that is semi-foreign in type.
-Curls are elegant and moderately muscled, slender rather than massive in build.
+As per size standards, the American Curl must be a medium-sized breed with a well-balanced body that is semi-foreign type.
+Curls must be elegant and moderately muscled, slender rather than massive in build.

 This is a slow maturing breed, meaning that Curls won’t reach their full size until they are 2 to 3 years old.

 No specific colors or patterns are associated with the American Curl.
 Thus, every cat is different when it comes to their coat color.

 Most common colors include white, black, blue, cream, red, chocolate, lilac, brown, buttercream, gold, and tortoiseshell.